ratul-mahjabin/Bloom-Socratic-Annotation-Tool/README.md

 ### 📚 Integrated Annotation Rubrics
 - All **score rubrics** are available within the UI via a floating 📚 button.
 - Supports consistent and informed labeling decisions during annotation.
+- This section can be modified based on intended rubrics.

 ### 💾 Local JSON Export
 - Save annotations locally in **JSON format**.